Neco-spain/BR-Xtreme/CT23-GameServer/README.txt

 L2J Server has also a possibility to change exp/sp/drop rates relative to data in spawnlist/droplist files.
-To do that, just change the rates you need in server.properties file found in config folder.
+To do that, just change the rates you need in server.ini file found in config folder.

-You should also configure your IP address in server.properties.
+You should also configure your IP address in server.ini.

 Server uses ports 2106 (LoginServer) and 7777 (GameServer) by default.
 If your server runs behind NAT or firewall you will need to